jayvicsanantonio/ai-temple-run/docs/ai-temple-run-specs.md

 # Temple Run–Like Web App: Technical Specifications

 This document describes the technologies, frameworks, and workflows required to build a Temple Run–like endless runner game as a **web application**.
 It is designed to be **AI agent–friendly**, meaning all components are explicitly defined with clear roles and interactions.
-The project will integrate **Blender MCP** for asset creation.
+Assets are created offline (e.g., Blender) and exported as GLB/GLTF.

 ---